moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

 This line of code is defining a variable named `queries`, and it's setting it to an array containing a query.
 Let me break it down further:

 - `queries`: This is a variable that will store one or more queries.
 Queries are used to specify conditions when retrieving data from a database or collection.
-In this case, `queries` will hold a single query condition.
+In this ca se, `queries` will hold a single query condition.

 - `=`: This is the assignment operator, which is used to give a value to the variable `queries`.